Home » Dessert Recipes » Pies & Tarts » Keto Chocolate Pie

 What is the texture like of this low carb chocolate pudding pie?

 In my opinion, this keto chocolate pudding recipe has a texture that is very similar to keto chocolate mousse.
-It’s thick and creamy and slightly sweetened but not over the top.
+It’s thick and creamy and slightly sweetened.

 overhead shot of keto chocolate pudding pie and piece on plate